Kings-Indian/Ender3Upgrades/Journal.md

 3. I cut female-to-female arduino wires in half
 4. I soldered the fan wires to the female ardiono halfs to connect it to the RPI

 I also printed the LED bar parts and put them in.
+I measured and cut the LED Strip, then slid it in as well.
  **Total time spent: 2h**

 # July 26th: Got the Pi and LEDs Working
 I got the camera assembled!
 The assembly was pretty basic, I just put the brass inserts in and snapped them both in place.
-I screwed in the camera and plugged it in to the RPI
+I screwed in the camera and plugged it in to the RPI.
+I then attached it to the tensioner part of the ender 3 x axis, and re-tensioned it.

 I spent some time soldering the LED strip to a whatever this is <img width="731" height="918" alt="image" src="https://github.com/user-attachments/assets/ef10c13e-8fb4-48e6-82c4-ba1b7c66bb16" />